orangegarage/computer-task-manager/README.md

 # computer-task-manager
-take home and work on it more

-Version 2.01 last edit 06/20/19 by jinyong.jeong@mckenneys.com

 This is just a reformatting of the original 'computer process audit' that I did because the original code was so long and extensive to break down.
 I have separated html(hta), css, and script(vbs in this case) Note that script is still long bc i haven't separated those into separate ones based on function.